Digital Darts

 The alternative to achieve perfect hreflang tags for good SEO is setting up your domains in Shopify Markets or open new Shopify accounts.
 The domain and regions can be resynced through the app to the correct settings.
 Shopify makes the language, regions, and domains available.

-Semrush and ahrefs always give an error of “Conflicting hreflang and rel=canonical” for well-implemented hreflang tags in Shopify.
+Semrush and ahrefs always give an error of “Conflicting hreflang and rel=canonical” or “No self-referencing hreflang” for well-implemented hreflang tags in Shopify.

-These messages are inaccurate with SEO best practices for hreflang tags.
+These messages are wrong with SEO best practices for hreflang tags.
 The errors occur because pages that are not the canonicalized version have hreflang tags that point to the canonicalized version.

 Make sure any rel=canonical you specify matches one of the URLs you use for the hreflang pairs.
 If the specified canonical URL is not a part of the hreflang pairs, then the hreflang markup will be ignored.